Skip to content

 Signed offers, content hashes, agent-bound URLs, idempotency keys,

-subscription-level quota tracking
+(stack of per-hop HTTP Message Signatures), subscription-level quota tracking

 Makes attacks structurally impossible